Safeguarding and Vulnerable Adults Policy

 All employees must be aware that they cannot promise users or their families / carers that they will keep secrets.

-All concerns and any discussions about the welfare of a child or adults at risk must be recorded and reported on a safeguarding incident form or direct into the safeguarding system (Recordmy) it must include whether further action is taken.
+All safeguarding concerns and any discussions about the welfare of a child or adults at risk must be recorded and reported on a safeguarding incident form or direct into the safeguarding system (Recordmy).
+It must include whether further action is taken.

 All Safeguarding incidents will be logged on to the safeguarding system (Recordmy), with relevant documents / emails / records attached to the record, audited for any patterns or trends and lessons learnt objectives.

-Only the DSO, Safeguarding Team Members, and appropriate members of SLT or extended SLT (including CEO) will have access to these records.
+Only appropriate personnel will have access to these records.
 Any other employees will need to request access from the DSO, which will only be granted only for a valid reason.

 Verbal discussions around any child protection or safeguarding case will be conducted confidentially and not in the open office.
-Verbal conversation should be recorded in the safeguarding system.
+Verbal conversations should be recorded in the safeguarding system.

 Any information sent through the post around a child protection or safeguarding case will be marked ‘Confidential – addressee only’ for the attention of the Designated Safeguarding Officer.